BradenEverson/miami/README.md

 *parsing midi files is not as scary as it sounds.* 🐔

-A lightweight, zero-dependency MIDI file parser designed for resource-constrained environments.
-This works on no-std targets, making it great for embedded systems and WebAssembly applications.
+A lightweight, minimal dependency MIDI file parser designed for resource-constrained environments, making it great for WebAssembly applications.

 ## Features

-- **No-std Compatibility**: Fully functional in environments without a standard library.
 - **Efficient MIDI Parsing**: Parse MIDI chunks and their associated data with minimal overhead.
 - **Error Handling**: Comprehensive error reporting for invalid or unsupported chunks.